xoxzo/blog.xoxzo.com/README.md

 ### Creating the html

 After preparing your environment, you can create contents by creating .md files in the content directory.
+Before you start working, pull the latest from GitHub
+first:

+    git pull origin master

 Once you've written your articles,

     make html
     make serve